codership/documentation/galeracluster/source/glossary.rst

    Galera Replication Plugin
       Galera Replication Plugin is a general purpose replication plugin for any transactional system.
 It can be used to create a synchronous multi-master replication solution to achieve high availability and scale-out.

-      .. note:: **See Also**: For more information, see :ref:`Galera Replication Plugin <galera-replication-plugin>` for more details.
+      .. note:: **See Also**: See :ref:`Galera Replication Plugin <galera-replication-plugin>` for more details.

    Global Transaction ID
-      To keep the state identical on all nodes, the :term:`wsrep API` uses global transaction IDs (GTID), which are used to both:

-        - Identify the state change
-        - Identify the state itself by the ID of the last state change
+      To keep the state identical on all nodes, the :term:`wsrep API` uses global transaction IDs (GTID), which are used to identify the state change and to identify the state itself by the ID of the last state change

-      The GTID consists of:

-        - A state UUID, which uniquely identifies the state and the sequence of changes it undergoes
-        - An ordinal sequence number (seqno, a 64-bit signed integer) to denote the position of the change in the sequence
+      The GTID consists of a state UUID, which uniquely identifies the state and the sequence of changes it undergoes, and an ordinal sequence number (seqno, a 64-bit signed integer) to denote the position of the change in the sequence.

       .. note:: **See Also**: For more information on Global Transaction ID's, see :ref:`wsrep API <wsrep-api>`.

    Incremental State Transfer
-      In an Incremental State Transfer (IST) a node only receives the missing write-sets and catch up with the group by replaying them.
+      In an Incremental State Transfer (IST) a node only receives the missing write-sets and catchs up with the group by replaying them.
 See also the definition for State Snapshot Transfer (SST).

       .. note:: **See Also**: For more information on IST's, see :ref:`Incremental State Transfer (IST) <ist>`.